 HUD requires that the City provide a 25 percent match for their HOME annual allocation.
 In accordance with 24 CFR 92.222, satisfying the distress criteria established by the HOME Program regulations are provided a match reduction.
 The match reductions are granted due to fiscal distress, severe fiscal distress, and Presidential disaster declarations.
 When a local jurisdiction meets one of the distress criteria, it is determined to be in fiscal distress and receives a reduction of match.
-The City of Fontana has received a 50% match reduction from HUD, and therefore, will match 12.5% of HOME Funds using non-federal funds.
+The City of Fontana did not qualify for a match reduction from HUD in FY 2023 and was required to match 25% of HOME Funds using non-federal funds.
+The City anticipates the same determination and matching requirements in FY 2024.

-The City of Fontana leverages HOME funds with other local and private non-federal resources even though it has received a match reduction from the 25 percent matching requirement.
 Any funds that are used in a HOME activity in excess of the required match will be documented by the City and reported to HUD as part of the Consolidated Annual Performance and Evaluation Report (CAPER) each year.